 Hackers want to access your website to make it download malicious software

 I don’t have backups.
-Is there any hope?
+What should I do?

-If you don’t have backups, then you will need to manually clean the website.
-This requires security experience and may be best handled by a security professional that can help you.
+If you don’t have backups, you’ll need to manually clean the website.
+This requires security experience and may be best handled by a security professional who can help you.
 The following websites provide more information: